 Lymphedema is an abnormal accumulation of interstitial fluid and fibroadipose tissue in subcutaneous tissues or body cavities.
 Lymphedema can be either primary or secondary.
-Primary lymphedema is related to developmental abnormalities of the lymphatic system whereas secondary lymphedema is attributed to the impairment of lymphatic vessels due to conditions such as trauma, tumor, surgery, er infection or secondary to cancer treatment.
-Regardless of the etiology, it is clinically characterized with chronic swelling, localized pain, atrophic skin changes and secondary infections.
+Primary lymphedema is related to developmental abnormalities of the lymphatic system whereas secondary lymphedema is attributed to the impairment of lymphatic vessels due to conditions such as trauma, tumor, surgery, infection or secondary to cancer treatment.
+Regardless of the etiology, it is clinically characterized bychronic swelling, localized pain, atrophic skin changes and secondary infections.

 When conservative treatment fails (e.g., compression therapy, manual lymphatic drainage, complete decongestive therapy) surgical treatment may be considered.
 Surgical treatments can be either physiologic or ablative.
 Physiologic procedures help restore lymphatic flow and include lymphovenous bypass and vascularized lymph node transplant.
 In advanced stages of lymphedema, where extensive interstitial tissue fibrosis has occurred, physiologic therapies may not provide sufficient volume reduction.
-Procedures such as ablative procedures (e.g., suction-assisted lipectomy, debulking) may be used to improve outcome.
+In this setting, ablative procedures such as liposuction (or suction-assisted lipectomy) debulking) may be used to improve outcomes.